Boston Scientific (NYSE:BSX) Price Target Raised to $82.00

-Boston Scientific (NYSE:BSX – Free Report) had its price target increased by Needham & Company LLC from $71.00 to $82.00 in a research report sent to investors on Wednesday, Benzinga reports.
-They currently have a buy rating on the medical equipment provider’s stock.
+Boston Scientific (NYSE:BSX – Free Report) had its target price hoisted by Royal Bank of Canada from $78.00 to $82.00 in a research note issued to investors on Thursday morning, Benzinga reports.
+Royal Bank of Canada currently has an outperform rating on the medical equipment provider’s stock.

-Several other brokerages have also weighed in on BSX.
-BTIG Research reaffirmed a buy rating and set a $64.00 target price on shares of Boston Scientific in a research note on Friday, December 29th.
-JPMorgan Chase & Co. boosted their target price on Boston Scientific from $60.00 to $72.00 and gave the company an overweight rating in a research report on Thursday, February 1st.
-Wells Fargo & Company raised their price target on Boston Scientific from $70.00 to $72.00 and gave the stock an overweight rating in a research report on Thursday, February 1st.
-Mizuho upgraded Boston Scientific from a neutral rating to a buy rating and boosted their price objective for the company from $65.00 to $80.00 in a report on Thursday, February 1st.
-Finally, Citigroup raised their target price on Boston Scientific from $71.00 to $79.00 and gave the company a buy rating in a report on Wednesday, April 3rd.
-Three analysts have rated the stock with a hold rating, eighteen have given a buy rating and one has assigned a strong buy rating to the stock.
-According to MarketBeat.com, the company presently has an average rating of Moderate Buy and an average price target of $75.09.
+A number of other brokerages also recently commented on BSX.
+Mizuho upped their target price on shares of Boston Scientific from $80.00 to $85.00 and gave the stock a buy rating in a research note on Thursday.
+Argus increased their price objective on Boston Scientific from $69.00 to $80.00 and gave the stock a buy rating in a research note on Wednesday, April 3rd.
+UBS Group upped their target price on Boston Scientific from $74.00 to $90.00 and gave the stock a buy rating in a report on Thursday.
+Evercore ISI boosted their price target on shares of Boston Scientific from $72.00 to $78.00 and gave the company an outperform rating in a report on Thursday.
+Finally, Robert W. Baird increased their price objective on shares of Boston Scientific from $79.00 to $84.00 and gave the company an outperform rating in a research note on Thursday.
+Three research analysts have rated the stock with a hold rating, eighteen have given a buy rating and one has assigned a strong buy rating to the company.
+According to MarketBeat.com, the stock has a consensus rating of Moderate Buy and a consensus price target of $75.09.

-Boston Scientific (NYSE:BSX – Get Free Report) last posted its earnings results on Wednesday, January 31st.
-The medical equipment provider reported $0.55 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.51 by $0.04.
+Boston Scientific (NYSE:BSX – Get Free Report) last released its earnings results on Wednesday, January 31st.
+The medical equipment provider reported $0.55 earnings per share for the quarter, topping the consensus estimate of $0.51 by $0.04.
+The business had revenue of $3.73 billion during the quarter, compared to the consensus estimate of $3.59 billion.
 Boston Scientific had a return on equity of 16.63% and a net margin of 12.06%.
-The company had revenue of $3.73 billion during the quarter, compared to analysts’ expectations of $3.59 billion.
-During the same quarter last year, the firm earned $0.45 earnings per share.
-On average, analysts expect that Boston Scientific will post 2.32 EPS for the current year.
+During the same period last year, the company earned $0.45 earnings per share.
+As a group, sell-side analysts predict that Boston Scientific will post 2.32 earnings per share for the current year.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-Bruce G. Allen Investments LLC acquired a new stake in shares of Boston Scientific in the fourth quarter valued at approximately $28,000.
-Northwest Investment Counselors LLC acquired a new stake in Boston Scientific during the 1st quarter worth $31,000.
-Sachetta LLC acquired a new stake in Boston Scientific during the 4th quarter worth $32,000.
-Frazier Financial Advisors LLC purchased a new position in Boston Scientific during the 4th quarter worth $32,000.
+Large investors have recently modified their holdings of the company.
+Bruce G. Allen Investments LLC acquired a new stake in Boston Scientific in the fourth quarter valued at $28,000.
+Northwest Investment Counselors LLC acquired a new stake in shares of Boston Scientific during the 1st quarter worth about $31,000.
+Sachetta LLC purchased a new stake in Boston Scientific during the fourth quarter worth approximately $32,000.
+Frazier Financial Advisors LLC acquired a new position in Boston Scientific in the fourth quarter valued at approximately $32,000.
 Finally, Jones Financial Companies Lllp increased its stake in Boston Scientific by 53.0% in the fourth quarter.
-Jones Financial Companies Lllp now owns 557 shares of the medical equipment provider’s stock valued at $32,000 after purchasing an additional 193 shares during the period.
+Jones Financial Companies Lllp now owns 557 shares of the medical equipment provider’s stock valued at $32,000 after purchasing an additional 193 shares during the last quarter.
 89.07% of the stock is owned by hedge funds and other institutional investors.

 Boston Scientific Company Profile